 ‘Bring a Plate’ anxiety is a real thing.
 The worry about whether your baked ham will be too much, and your rum balls not enough, consumes you for days – weeks, even – before the event arrives, and there’s nothing worse than the uncomfortable ‘thank you’s when you realise that what you’ve brought is all wrong.

 But stress no more.
-With the help of the internet’s most respected chefs and bakers – including our personal favourite, Georgia from Well Nourished – we bring you a collection of fool-proof ‘Bring a Plate’ recipes to get you through this holiday season, and probably even the next one.
+With the help of the internet’s most respected chefs and bakers – including our good friend Georgia from Well Nourished – we bring you a collection of fool-proof ‘Bring a Plate’ recipes to get you through this holiday season, and probably even the next one.

 For the kids…

-These Cheesy Pesto Christmas Trees by Kidgredients // www.kidgredients.com.au
+- These Cheesy Pesto Christmas Trees from www.kidgredients.com.au

 For the girls…